adam-putland/divido-cli/README.md

 `platforms` sets the configuration to access and load the helm charts and respective environments
 - `directCommit` Indicates if the version changes would be made by a single commit or a pull request.
+- `onlyOverrides` Indicates if an environment is only updated via overrides and not helm version (e.g. divido testing env)

 `services` sets the matching of naming in chart files to the respective repository
 - `multi-tag` To indicate if the repository versions are deployed using multiple services (e.g. graphql-apis)